 Other significant issues and ideas

+Addressing the significant issues as they relate to our agency and region:

 NDAP funding needs to remain – where the funding comes from may need to change.
 All legislation covers the idea that basic human rights need to be upheld so every single department based on a piece of legislation should allocate a specific amount in their budget and apply that to the funding body for advocacy.

+Funding needs to increase to give those in regional, rural and remote areas to afford adequate advocacy agency support and service in these areas.

 Advocacy agencies must be accredited